icywind/TEN-AI-Demo-IOS/docs/GUIDE.md

 # Unlocking AI Potential with Agora TEN Framework for iOS Apps

 In the rapidly evolving landscape of mobile applications, integrating artificial intelligence into chat clients has become a game-changer for the user experience.
-In this blog post, we'll explore how the Agora TEN Framework empowers developers to create robust and interactive iOS AI chat clients.
+In this guide, we'll  create an interactive AI voice-chat app for iOS, powered by the TEN Framework.
 By leveraging Agora’s cutting-edge technology, you can enhance real-time communication and seamlessly incorporate AI capabilities, making your app not only functional but also intelligent.
 Join me as we dive into the key features of the Agora TEN Framework and walk through the process of building your very own AI-powered chat client for iOS.

-TEN stands for Transformative Extension Network.
-An extension is a service module that work for different vendors.
-Working together, the modules form a very useful chained services, and we call it an agent.
-In this blog, we use OpenAI's LLM, Azure's TTS, and Agora's RTC extension together as our AI agent to create an iOS chat app.
+TEN stands for Transformative Extension Network, where an extension is a service module that connects Agora's Audio, Video, and Data streams into 3rd party AI services.
+By connecting multiple extensions together, this daisy chain of services, forms an Agent.
+This enables developers to connect end-users with powerful AI Agents using natural inputs like voice and vision.In this guide, we use the extensions for OpenAI's LLM, Azure's TTS, and Agora's RTC as our AI agent that users can speak to using the iOS chat app.
 More information about the TEN Framework can be viewed [here](https://doc.theten.ai/).

 ## Prerequisites
 - TEN Agent